Integr-0/ContentAutomation/README.md

 FileUtils.downloadYT("https://www.youtube.com/watch?v=JlPEb6WNuDI", "Scenic_Parkour")
 ````

-These are 3 examples of downloading a YouTube utils.video and saving is under a name.
+These are 3 examples of downloading a YouTube video and saving is under a name.

 ### Grabbing the finished product